seanbreckenridge/discord-countdown-bot/README.md

 pipenv install
 ```

-If you're not on python 3.6, use [`pyenv`](https://github.com/pyenv/pyenv) to install another version of python:
+If you're not on python 3.6 or above, use [`pyenv`](https://github.com/pyenv/pyenv) to install another version of python:

 ```
 pyenv install 3.6.8